 A. Remember that Ross does not have official concentrations or majors.
-As a BBA, you are required to take a minimum of 58.0 credits of Ross coursework (including business electives and the required core, floating core, and capstone) and have the flexibility to select the electives that will best fit your interests and goals.
+As a BBA, you are required to take a minimum of 58.0 credits of Ross coursework (including business electives and the required fixed core, floating core, and your business capstone).
+You have the flexibility to select the electives that will best fit your interests and goals.

 Q. How can I learn more about elective options?

 The Elective Options

 page is a valuable resource for learning more about courses you are considering, and includes links to course descriptions, syllabi archives, information published by the academic departments, and course evaluations.
 You can also click here